angelavansprang/angelavansprang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at the University of Amsterdam in the IvI faculty (SIAS group) and ILLC, advised by Erman Acar and Jelle Zuidema.
-My research is broadly on explainable machine learning or (mechanistic) interpretability of neural networks that impact society.
-I believe a deeper understanding of neural networks is necessary for many high-stakes domains, which starts with interpreting the model.
+I do a PhD at the University of Amsterdam, advised by Erman Acar and Jelle Zuidema.
+I work jointly in the IvI faculty (SIAS group) and ILLC.
+My research is broadly on (mechanistic) interpretability of deep learning models that impact society.
 I hold a MSc in Artificial Intelligence from the University of Amsterdam and a BSc in Technical Computer Science and BSc in Applied Mathematics from the University of Twente.